MingHsuan0313/MingHsuan0313/README.md

 - I want to be a full stack programmer
 - I usually use OOP and UML to design my project
-- I am intrested in system architecutre design
+- I am intrested in system architecuter design
-- I always want to increase my productivity by using lots of tool and customize my development environment, I will share my environment later
+- I always want to increase my productivity by using lots of tools and customize my development environment, I will share my environment below

 ***
 ### Languages